More Fuel Troubles

 days of fuel blockades.

-Convoys of Spanish truckers and farmers joined forces to slow traffic
+Convoys of Spanish truckers and farmers

-on the main ring road around Barcelona, Spain’s second-largest city, and
+on the main ring road around Barcelona, Spain’s

-farmers began similar action in Merida, in the western Extremadura
+farmers began similar action in Merida, in the

 agricultural region.

-Others planned to picket the site of this weekend’s Spanish-German
+picket the site of this weekend’s Spanish-German

-summit in the city of Segovia, in central Spain, between Prime Minister
+Segovia, in central Spain, between Prime Minister

-Jose Maria Aznar and German Chancellor Gerhard Schroeder.
+Jose Maria Aznar and

-In Ireland, motorists faced disruption as thousands of truckers
+In Ireland, motorists faced disruption

 clogged roads with a go-slow protest.